SOCATA Rallye family: Development

-In the early 1970s, Now York-based company BFA Aviation was appointed as the type's new distributor within North America.
+In the early 1970s, New York-based company BFA Aviation was appointed as the type's new distributor within North America.
 BFA, via several subsidiaries of its parent company Aerocon Inc, performed the final assembly of the Rallye for those sold to American customers.
 The use of American suppliers within the aircraft's supply chain, such as the Franklin 6A-350-C1 engine, Hartzell or McCauley-built propellers, wheels, brakes, and some of the cockpit instrumentation, was made upon some models of the Rallye, such as the Minerva.
-Under the initial arrangement, US-built components would be shipped across the Atlantic ocean to reach the facilities of Sud Aviation and its subsidiary companies in France for integration onto a French-built airframe which, following completion and initial test flights, would be disassembled into sections and conveyed to BFA Aviation in the United States for final assembly and sale; efforts to reduce unnecessary shipping and thus cost were explored.
+Under the initial arrangement, US-built components would be shipped across the Atlantic Ocean to reach the facilities of Sud Aviation and its subsidiary companies in France for integration onto a French-built airframe which, following completion and initial test flights, would be disassembled into sections and conveyed to BFA Aviation in the United States for final assembly and sale; efforts to reduce unnecessary shipping and thus cost were explored.

-During 1979, SOCATA decided to embark upon a new production programme, one of the results of which being the renaming of the various models of Rallye series, each one receiving an individual, "more Gallic" name.
-During the 1980s, the type was gradually superseded and phased out of production in France by the newer Socata TB series.
-During December 1984, the final Rallye of approximately 3,300 aircraft, an armed R235 Guerrier model, was delivered.

 During 1979, SOCATA decided to embark upon a new production programme, one of the results of which being the renaming of the various models of Rallye series, each one receiving an individual, "more Gallic" name.
 During the 1980s, the type was gradually superseded and phased out of production in France by the newer Socata TB series.
 During December 1984, the final Rallye of approximately 3,300 aircraft, an armed R235 Guerrier model, was delivered.

 SOCATA's decision to terminate production in France was not the end of all manufacturing activity for the type however.
 During the 1970s, SOCATA had sold a licence for production of the Rallye 100ST model to the Polish State aviation company PZL, which led to the aircraft being independently constructed in its facilities in Warsaw as the PZL Koliber (Humming Bird).
 On 18 April 1978, the first PZL-built aircraft performed its maiden flight.
 During 1979, quantity production of the Koliber commenced; an initial batch of ten aircraft was produced that year.